PaulBraetz/RhoMicro.ApplicationFramework/Presentation.Views.Blazor.DependencyInjection/README.md

-# Presentation.Views.Blazor.DependencyInjection
+# Presentation.Views.Blazor.DependencyInjection.Server

-Provides types for Blazor/SImpleInjector integration.
+Provides types for Blazor/SimpleInjector integration on the server side.